waltforme/kealm/README.md

 appbundle1      6m
 ```

-You may theh check that the new deployment has been deployed to cluster1:
+You may then check that the new deployment has been deployed to cluster1:

 ```shell
 kubectl config use-context kind-cluster1